bloodstiller/bloodstiller.com/content/Articles/DeserializationAttacksExplained.md

 #### Serialization: {#serialization}

--   **Serialization is the process of turning objects from a program into a format that’s easy to send (over the network) or save**.
+-   **Serialization is the process of turning objects from a program into a format that's easy to send (over the network) or save**.
 Formats such as `XML` and `JSON` are commonly used for this purpose because they are human-readable compared to binary formats.
 Once serialized, these objects can be sent over the network or saved for later use.

 #### Deserialization: {#deserialization}